bg-write/chatGPT-cheatsheet/README.md

 [Return to top](#top)

-There are so many ways you can use ChatGPT.
+There are _so_ many ways to use ChatGPT.
 Below are some examples I especially love and their sources.
-Each bullet point is a prompt that you would type into ChatGPT, and each sub-bullet is a follow-up prompt you can write in your same open window; what makes ChatGPT unique and powerful is its ability to keep track and remember your conversation.
+Each bullet point is a prompt that you would type into ChatGPT, and each sub-bullet is a follow-up prompt that you can write in the same open window.

 ### General Learning, Troubleshooting, Or Brainstorming